krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 $$

-Here, the real part of $z$ encodes the logarithm of the incidence rate, and the imaginary part encodes the logarithm of the average mass.
+Here, the real part of $z$ encodes the logarithm of the incidence rate, and the imaginary part encodes the logarithm of the  mass.

 This mapping allows us to compactly represent the two degrees of freedom in presence density as a vector in a two-dimensional plane, with the magnitude of